AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/connect-set-up-service.md

   >[!NOTE]
   >
   >The account creation process can take some time to complete.
-While you wait for credentials, [review amd configure other settings for the  Store Fulfillment solution](service-config-settings-overview.md).
+While you wait for credentials, [review and configure other settings for the  Store Fulfillment solution](service-config-settings-overview.md).

 ### Add credentials to connect to Store Fulfillment